Snowflake-Labs/sfguide-financial-asset-management/README.md

 # Financial Services Asset Management on Snowflake Demo

 ### Problem
-Asset managers have spent hundreds of millions on systems to accurately give a Single Version of Truth (SVOT) in real-time.
+Big banks and Asset managers have spent hundreds of millions on systems to accurately give a Single Version of Truth (SVOT) in real-time.
 What would such a system look like on Snowflake?

 ### Solution
-    Snowflake has high performance at low TCO due to its turn-key operation and near-zero maintenance SVOT makes trading, risk management, regulatory reporting, and Financial Services big data use cases significantly easier Unlimited Compute and Concurrency enable quick data-driven decisions
+    Snowflake has high performance at low TCO due to its out-of-the-box operation, near-zero maintenance, and low learning curve
+    SVOT makes trading, risk management, regulatory reporting, and Financial Services big data use cases significantly easier Unlimited Compute and Concurrency enable quick data-driven decisions